Signs of Healthy and Low Self-Esteem, and What to Do About Them

 Besides, low self-esteem and other mental health conditions tend to work in a vicious cycle, and it’s often hard to say which comes first.
 In such cases, you should seek the help of a mental health professional who can help you identify why your self-esteem is low and show you ways to build healthy self-esteem.

 As you see, having self-esteem issues can negatively affect your mental health, personal and professional relationships.
-Besides, it can be an obstacle to your financial success because it makes you doubt your abilities and judgment and prevents you from setting ambitious goals and acting to achieve them.
+Besides, it can be an obstacle to your financial success because it makes you doubt your abilities and judgment and prevents you from setting ambitious goals and building willpower to achieve them.

 If you suffer from low self-esteem, you should remember that it’s not something you have to live with.
 You have the right to feel good about who you are.
 And although it might sometimes feel as if changing everything will be difficult, there are lots of things you can try to improve your self-esteem.